DanielBMarkham/Info-Ops/manuscript/chapter1.md

 I've worked with technology teams in many different industries and in organizations of all sizes.
 Over 35 years, I've seen a ton of information flow: specs, requirements, backlogs, manuals, bug reports, marketing plans, CMM/CMMI plans, quality stats, statistical process control, and so on.
 Like the pilots in Air France 447, organizations are awash in information and data flowing every which way.

 Some small teams and large companies take this information and consistently make things people want with it.
-Some small teams and companies take this information and consistently underperform, having wonderful reports and presentations, but failing to deliver where it really matters.
+Some small teams and companies take this information and consistently under-perform, having wonderful reports and presentations, but failing to deliver where it really matters.
 When the bad news finally hits, they're left saying "But what's happening?"

 I'm not going to tell you what to do with information.
 It's an unsolved problem and there are tons of management theories and books out there that will do a much better job than this one ever could.
 I'm going to tell you how to categorize and manage your information flow so that the people that produce and consume the information are getting the maximum value for the minimum amount of work.